Zicocoo/COMP1044_CW_G21/README.md

 📝 You can search any member either by **Member ID** or **First name** or **Last name**.

-🔭 Not filling anything in search box will show warning message: **Please fill in this field**
+🔭 Not filling anything in search box will show warning message: **"Please fill in this field"**

-👋 Filling in member information that is not in database will show **No Record Found**.
+👋 Filling in member information that is not in database will show **"No Record Found"**.

 ##